ktor-doc-jp/ktor-doc-jp/pages/docs/Application-Configuration.md

 ---
 title: Application Configuration
 keywords: Home Page
-tags: [overview]
+tags: [application]
 sidebar: mydoc_sidebar
 permalink: application/configuration.html
-summary:
+summary: This page is a placeholder
 ---

-> This is a placeholder page

 (Describe how to configure application, add custom config options, integrate with other configuration systems)